Get Out on the Water in the Bay of Islands

 You have heaps of options when it comes to paddling yourself around the Bay of Islands.
 Either hire a kayak and go on your own little mission around the bay join a guided tour down the wildlife and culture-filled Waitangi River.
 The Waitangi River is home to mangrove forests leading to the impressive Haruru Falls.
 Get stuck in there and kayak right underneath the falls!
 Waka paddling tours also take you down the Waitangi River where you can immerse yourself in the Maori culture while learning to paddle a traditional Maori canoe.

 Location: Kayaking operators can be found on Paihia Beach and at the mouth of the Waitangi River.
-Book your trip with Bay of Islands Cruise & Kayak, Coastal Kayakers, The Rock Adventure Cruise or Bay of Islands Kayaking.
+Book your trip with Bay of Islands Cruise & Kayak (more in on Viator and Tripadvisor), Coastal Kayakers (on Viator and Tripadvisor), The Rock Adventure Cruise (on Viator and Tripadvisor) or Bay of Islands Kayaking (on Viator and Tripadvisor).

 4. Cruise Around the Bay and Outer Islands